josephjojoe/factorised-image-generation/README.md

 The [CIFAR-10 model code](https://colab.research.google.com/github/fchollet/deep-learning-with-python-notebooks/blob/master/chapter12_part05_gans.ipynb) is from Deep Learning with Python, by Francois Chollet.

 Other model code has also generally been based upon the above resources with some modifications for data loading and pre-processing.

+Visible flickering was initially present in the GIFs for the MNIST and EMNIST Letters datasets, indicating a certain amount of model instability - this was rectified by reducing the the momentum term β1 from 0.9 to 0.5 as per the work of Radford et al. [3] and increasing the learning rate to 0.0002 to compensate.

 ## Datasets